jay23606/github-explorer/README.md

 Requires github API token with repo access to be entered which is stored in localStorage.

-Can also pass owner in the querystring i.e: index.html?owner=jay23606 index.html?owner=jay23606/chat-gpt-voice/html
+Can also pass owner in the querystring, for example:

+index.html?owner=jay23606

+index.html?owner=jay23606/chat-gpt-voice/html

 Uses GitHub REST and GraphQL endpoints: